 I could have announced the cure for cancer at that very moment, and no one would have heard a dang thing I said after dropping the C-bomb.
 I distinctly remember time stopping, a trickle of sweat rolling down my back into my buttcrack, and a collective gasp from the students who were seated behind me on the stage.
 One of them whispered, “Did she just say that?”

 She sure did.

 And then the smiles, the giggles.
 One of my favorite dudes actually left the auditorium because he couldn’t hold it together.
-I imagine it was then that he fired off the following email:
+I imagine it was shortly after exiting the auditorium that he fired off the following email:

 I don’t remember much else about the assembly, but I will never forget the looks of agony/embarrassment/amusement from the students and faculty as I completed the walk of shame back to my classroom.
 I think some of them actually felt bad for me because SERIOUSLY, who says that?!
 Though most just appreciated the fact that I had humiliated myself.
 If memory serves me, my principals sought me out later in the day just to see if I needed any support from a guidance cunteslor…

 Fortunately, we were a small district, one with a good sense of humor, and I retained my job despite my snafu.
 But my pride?
 That’s long gone.